 Considering custom mobile app development services, you probably stumble upon the term ‘software or mobile app requirements document’ too often.
 For experienced technology companies like Dashdevs, this type of technical writing can be par for the course.
 However, if you aren’t involved in software engineering, mobile app requirements gathering and structuring can be confusing, tedious, and rather troublesome.

 Working closely with stakeholders at startups and SMEs, we know that software requirement specification for a mobile application can quickly turn into lengthy and overcomplicated documents, making them particularly vulnerable to mistakes and misinterpretations.
 Nevertheless, when done well, it will make sure that your team and business partners are all on the same page regarding your project’s scope, objectives, roles, and deadlines.
 Unfortunately, too often, business owners try to omit this step since they don’t want to hire an external company to take on this task or spend time on it inhouse.
 However, this leads to exceeding the original estimates, the rise of missed expectations, and schedule overrun.
 This is precisely why, at Dashdevs, we write specifications for every project and approve them with our clients.

-What is a Software Requirement Specification in Software Engineering?
+What’s a Software Requirement Specification in Software Engineering?

-Let’s start with outlining a software requirement specification definition (SRS), what this document should contain, and why do we use it on our projects.
+Let’s start with outlining a software requirement specification definition (SRS), what this document should contain, and why we use it on our projects.

 A well-written software product requirements document helps to break the problem down into smaller parts and improve the quality at each step, makes it clear to the tech partner or application development outsourcing provider what issues the solution should address and how, and accelerates testing and validation stages.
-Moreover, writing product characteristics and requirements in the scope statement, business owners can get more accurate cost estimates for app development, optimize the engineering process, minimize financial risks, and thus shorten their time-to-market.
+Moreover, writing product characteristics and requirements in the scope statement, business owners can get more accurate cost estimates for app development, optimize the engineering process, minimize financial risks, and thus, shorten their time-to-market.